FRBs/PreFRBLE/Readme.md

 git clone https://github.com/shackste/PreFRBLE

-If you want to install PreFRBLE in an existing environment, simply enter the folder and run
+If you want to install PreFRBLE in an existing environment, simply enter the folder

+cd PreFRBLE

+and run

 pip install PreFRBLE/